Skip to content

 What is a Personal Assistant in care?

-Personal Assistants (PAs) are employed to support people who have needs in areas such as social care or health to promote their wellbeing and enable them to continue to live as independently as possible in their home and the community.
+Personal Assistants (PAs) support individuals who have needs in areas such as social care or health to promote their wellbeing and enable them to continue to live as independently as possible in their home and the community.

 • maintain relationships with family and friends, including support with childcare.